 Well…one makes stuff up.
-And in the spirit of transparency, I suppose I felt I ought to confess this to you, dear reader.
+And in the spirit of transparency, I thought I ought to clarify a few points:

-You see, every member of the older generations has a story, maybe two.
-Entire lifetimes are summed up in a small handful of their most fantastical moments that resonated with the family’s storytellers, a sort of aftertaste of the person that lingered on the tongue long after they were gone.
-The figure’s story was told and retold until it became legend, and the rest of the person was lost.
+Every one of my mother’s elders has a story, maybe two.
+Entire lifetimes were distilled into a small handful of their most fantastical moments that resonated most with the family’s storytellers, leaving a sort of aftertaste of the person that lingered on the tongue long after they were gone.
+The figure’s story was told and retold until it became legend, and alas, the rest of the person was lost.

-The majority of the tales about my mother’s elders that I’m sharing here will contain facts that could be more or less summed up in a page, sometimes only a paragraph.
-Khanum Bozorg’s story, the one everyone tells, was the story I told last week – the story of Leila and Ali, a love story.
-Her role in my mother’s early life was important to my mother, but there wasn’t much for her to share here in terms of personal memories, I suppose because Khanum died when my mother was still very young.
+The majority of the stories that I’m sharing here about the older generations will contain facts that could be more or less summed up in a page, sometimes a paragraph.
+Mahin Banu’s story is the story of her death.
+Khanum Bozorg’s story, the one everyone regales, is the story I told last week – the story of Leila and Ali, a love story.
+Her role in my mother’s early life was significant, but there wasn’t much for my mother to share in terms of personal memories, because Khanum died when she was still very young.
 And so I was left with a good deal of guesswork, and an empty page that I was happy to fill with my own overactive imagination.

-There are, of course, other details mentioned in the story about the characters that are also truths – Asqar Aqa was indeed a school dropout, Mehri would have been pregnant around this time, Heshmat was still at university – and I always tried to inject these details throughout the book whenever I saw an open slot.
-But the rest of this scene, you should know, is dastangoi – fantasy, conjecture and patchwork.
+There are, of course, other details mentioned in the tale about the characters that are also truths – Asqar Aqa was indeed a school dropout, Mehri would have been pregnant around this time, Heshmat was still at university – and I always try to inject these details throughout the book whenever I see an open slot.
+But the rest of this scene, you should know, is dastangoi – fantasy, conjecture, patchwork…storytelling.

 written by Alaleh Mohajerani